THE 5TH ANNUAL DUBLIN CYSTINOSIS WORKSHOP 2019

 - Session One – Basic science and understanding the mechanisms of the cystinosis disease (including mechanisms of cystinosis dysfunction, pathways for drug targeting, amino acid transport systems, covering the spectrum of basic through translational research.

 - Session Two – Clinical aspects of Cystinosis – Part 2 (including ophthalmological aspects of cystinosis, issues with muscle weakness [particularly as it relates to aspiration and choking] and halitosis arising from the drug therapy [cysteamine])

-- Session Three – New developments in therapeutics for cystinosis a wide variety of therapeutics, including new drugs and prodrugs, stem-cell and gene therapy, therapeutic potential of aspartate, gene editing and CRISPR technology.
+- Session Three – New developments in therapeutics for cystinosis.
+A wide variety of therapeutics are being researched, including new drugs and prodrugs, stem-cell and gene therapy, therapeutic potential of aspartate, gene editing and CRISPR technology.

 - Session Four – Public Patient Engagement Event – an opportunity for early stage researchers to present their research to patients and families living with cystinosis in an easily accessible lay language.

 - Session Five – Transitional care strategies and the social impact of cystinosis (including research on the psycho-social aspects of rare genetic diseases and chronic illness in children, adolescents and young adults, and service user engagement in health care to inform policy and practice and new multi-disciplinary approaches to rare disease healthcare)